Nikephoros I of Constantinople: Life

 He was born in Constantinople as the son of Theodore and Eudokia, of a strictly Orthodox family, which had suffered from the earlier Iconoclasm.
 His father Theodore, one of the secretaries of Emperor Constantine V, had been scourged and banished to Nicaea for his zealous support of Iconodules, and the son inherited the religious convictions of the father.

-Nevertheless, he entered the service of the Empire, became cabinet secretary (asekretis), and under Irene took part in the synod of 787 as imperial commissioner.
-He then withdrew to one of the cloisters that he had founded on the eastern shore of the Bosporus, until he was appointed director of the largest home for the destitute in Constantinople c.
-802.
+While still young Nicephorus was brought to the court, where he became an imperial secretary and entered the service of the Empire.
+Under Empress Irene of Athens he took part in the synod of 787 of Nicaea as imperial commissioner.
+He then withdrew to one of the cloisters that he had founded on the Thracian Bosporus.
+There he devoted himself to ascetic practices and to the study both of secular learning, as grammar, mathematics, and philosophy, and the Scriptures.
+Around 802 he was recalled and appointed director of the largest hospital for the destitute in Constantinople.

-After the death of the Patriarch Tarasios of Constantinople, although still a layman, he was chosen patriarch by the wish of the emperor (Easter, 12 April 806).
-The uncanonical choice met with opposition from the strictly clerical party of the Stoudites, and this opposition intensified into an open break when Nikephoros, in other respects a very rigid moralist, showed himself compliant to the will of the emperor by reinstating the excommunicated priest Joseph.
+After the death of the Patriarch Tarasios of Constantinople, there was great division among the clergy and higher court officials as to the choice of his successor.
+Although still a layman, Nicephorus was chosen patriarch by the wish of the emperor (Easter, 12 April 806).
+The uncanonical choice met with opposition from the strictly clerical party of the Stoudites, and this opposition intensified into an open break when Nicephorus I, in other respects a very rigid moralist, showed himself compliant to the will of the emperor by reinstating the excommunicated priest Joseph.

 After vain theological disputes, in December 814, there followed personal insults.
-Nikephoros at first replied to his removal from his office by excommunication, but was at last obliged to yield to force, and was taken to one of the cloisters he had founded, Tou Agathou, and later to that called Tou Hagiou Theodorou.
+Nicephorus I at first replied to his removal from his office by excommunication, but at last, under Emperor Leo V the Armenian was obliged to yield to force, and was taken to one of the cloisters he had founded, Tou Agathou, and later to that called Tou Hagiou Theodorou.
 From there he carried on a literary polemic for the cause of the iconodules against the synod of 815.
 On the occasion of the change of emperors, in 820, he was put forward as a candidate for the patriarchate and at least obtained the promise of toleration.

 He died at the monastery of Saint Theodore (Hagiou Theodorou), revered as a confessor.
 His remains were solemnly brought back to Constantinople by Methodios I of Constantinople on 13 March 847 and interred in the Church of the Holy Apostles, where they were annually the object of imperial devotion.
 His feast is celebrated on this day both in the Greek and Roman Churches; the Greeks also observe 2 June as the day of his death.